mockoon/mockoon.com/content/docs/latest/route-responses/multiple-responses.md

 ![Random route responses{777x226}](/images/docs/v1.17.0/random-route-responses.png)

-> When this option is active, all the rules defined on this route will be ignored.
+> When this option is active, the default response and all the rules defined on this route will be ignored.
 Also, this option cannot be selected in addition to the sequential responses option below.

 ## Sequential route response